Sign up to our newsletter

 Working at Height Regulations 2005

 Applicable to employers and those in control of any work at height, this legislation is to prevent death and injury by a fall from a height.
 Employers and those in control must ensure work is properly planned, supervised, and carried out by competent workers.
+You can access the full legislation here.

 Control of Asbestos Regulations 2012

-Reporting of Injuries, Diseases & Dangerous Occurrences Regulations 2013 (RIDDOR)
+Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)

-This law places a duty upon employers, and other people in control of work premises to report and keep records of:
+RIDDOR places a duty upon employers, and other people in control of work premises to report and keep records of:

-work-related accidents which cause death.
+• Work-related accidents which cause death

-work-related accidents which cause serious injuries.
+• Work-related accidents which cause serious injuries

-diagnosed cases of certain industrial diseases; and
+• Diagnosed cases of certain industrial diseases

-certain ‘dangerous occurrences’ (incident with the potential to cause harm.
+• Certain ‘dangerous occurrences’ (incident with the potential to cause harm)

 Health and Safety frequently asked questions